TK Elevator Test Tower

-Located at Rottweil in south-west Germany, this 246 m high tower is one of the tallest structures in Germany.
+Located at Rottweil in south-west Germany, the 246 m high TK Elevator Test Tower is one of the tallest structures in Germany.
 Its purpose is the testing and certification of high-speed elevators such as the MULTI system in which elevator cars travel not only vertically, but also horizontally.
 However, the tower is more than just a functional structure for researching and developing modern elevator technologies.

 There is a platform open to the public at a height of 232 m.
 From here, the highest such platform in Germany, visitors can enjoy breathtaking panoramic views of the surrounding landscape.
 Further, the tower is also the world’s tallest textile-clad structure.
 Inside the tower there is room for 10 elevator shafts, a firefighting lift and a glazed panoramic elevator

 The 20.80 meter diameter reinforced concrete tube structure is designed as a vertical cantilever fixed in the ground (Fig. 3).
 The subsoil here consists of a Lower Keuper formation and a bearing stratum of shelly limestone.
 A 48 meter diameter building surrounding the base of the tower provides further horizontal restraint.

 The inside of the tower consists mainly of the walls for the elevator shafts, with floor slabs over part of the interior providing access to the shafts.
 Up to a height of 110 meter the external wall is 40 centimeter thick, above that 25 centimeter.
 To comply with the requirements of slipforming, the maximum concrete grade was limited to C50 / 60